William Image: Philately

 Image began collecting in 1859 and built a very strong collection which he sold to Thomas Tapling in 1882 for £3000.
 Image's collection was more complete than Tapling's, who at first intended to sell his own collection, but who in the end decided to retain both.
 The Tapling Collection now forms part of the British Library Philatelic Collections.

 In 1886, Image donated a collection of philatelic literature to The Philatelic Society, London, now The Royal Philatelic Society, London which was one of the cornerstones of that organisation's library.
 He had joined the society on 10 April 1869.

 Later life

 In retirement he became a Justice of the Peace.
 In 1887 he served as High Sheriff of Suffolk.
 He resided at Herringswell House, near Mildenhall, where he died in 1903, aged 96 years.
 His first wife was Desirée Catherine D'Enville, whom he married in Paris in 1830.
 Following her death he married Fanny Eliza Mure, daughter of Wright Thomas Squire and widow of George Mure, who also pre-deceased him.
 He had three sons.
+His youngest son, William Channel, went on to host the radio show 'Wonderful Radio William' and is now thought to be the oldest human being alive, though there has not been sufficient evidence to prove this claim.